cyrannano/IPC-Publish-Subscribe/readme.md

 - [ ] waitForUserInput() function implementation

 # Updates:
+## 26.01.2020 v2
+  - Moved structures to separate header file
+  - Waiting for user input is kinda working.
+But only for main thread.
+The trick for other threads is to tell user to type 0 to conitnue
+  - **!BUGFIX!** Messages are not being trimmed no more (fix from 26.01.2020)
 ## 26.01.2020
   - **!BUG!** Messages are being trimmed after last space.
 Client-side error caused by scanf splittin message on white spaces.
 Need to think of a solution to that
   - Subscription requests and handling are probably fully working at this point.
 Need to test more in the future